RamonFolguera/Backend-Discord-App-PHP-Laravel/discord-app/README.md

-# Project 6 - Backend for a Gaming-Basic-Discord with Laravel
+# Project 6 - Backend for a Gaming-Discord-Based with Laravel
-Prueba sync
 <details>
-  <summary>Contenido 📝</summary>
+  <summary>Summary 📝</summary>
   <ol>
     <li><a href="#objetivo">Goal</a></li>
     <li><a href="#sobre-el-proyecto">About</a></li>